anthonybocci/migrate-log/README.markdown

 ### Todo

 - Check if the log file exists
-- Allows different format of logs.
-For now only Monolog is allowed.
-There should be a trait and Monolog should implement it (just an idea)
 - Support other DBMS, for now only MySQL is supported.
 There should be a trait and each DBMS should implement it (just an idea)
 - Support different exports like `file -> SQL`, `SQL -> file`, `Monolog file ->